-Patients at the Jack Byrne Center will benefit from a unique collaboration between D-H and the Visiting Nurse and Hospice of Vermont and New Hampshire (VNH).
-VNH will play a key role in the management and programming of the Jack Byrne Center.
-(Patients receiving home hospice care from other agencies can be admitted to the center, too.)
-By working together, D-H and VNH aim to transform the end-of-life experience—and expectations—of patients and their families regionally and nationally.
+Patients at the Jack Byrne Center will benefit from close collaboration between D-H and regional home hospice agencies.
+By working together, D-H and its hospice collaborators aim to transform the end-of-life experience—and expectations—of patients and their families regionally and nationally.

 Support for Caregivers: Together, With You

 The Jack Byrne Center for Palliative and Hospice Care is designed architecturally and programmatically to support patients and families.
 While the Center will include inpatient beds for those whose medical needs are too complex to return home, it will also provide a variety of programs and services to support families who are caring for loved ones at home.
 Those offerings include the following:

 - Consults with palliative and hospice care professionals as needed

 - Respite care

 - Therapeutic offerings, such as music and art for patients and lay caregivers

 - Support groups for managing stress, grief, and bereavement